gkonovalov/android-vad/README.md

 }
 ```

-2. Add one dependency from list below
+2. Add one dependency from list below:

 #### WebRTC VAD
 ```groovy